 – Referrals: Foster relationships with mechanic shops and body shops.
 Motorists have stronger relationships with these businesses due to the frequency of visits.

-The successful tow company owner knows that surrendering their business’s sovereignty to any one type of entity, like motor clubs, can spell disaster.
+The successful tow company owner knows that price controls ruin markets and that surrendering their business’s sovereignty to any one type of entity, like motor clubs, can spell disaster.
 To build a strong towing company, you need to take advantage of every available resource.
 Think of your business as being supported by customers made up of a tightly woven net with thousands of connections.
-If one connection breaks, and you lose a customer, you’re still good because you have the remaining connections.
-One word of warning though, due to the nature of the beast that is the towing business, and the fact that customers only need you WHEN they need you, you must continue to build-out your net with a steady stream of new customers.
+If one connection breaks and you lose a customer, you’re still good because you have the remaining connections.
+One word of warning, though, due to the nature of the beast that is the towing business and the fact that customers only need you WHEN they need you, you must continue to build out your net with a steady stream of new customers.